Holy Molly: 1996–2007: Childhood years. The first musical activities

 Maria Alexandra Florea was born on 11 January 1996 in Bucharest, Romania.
 She started singing as a child, under the guidance of her mother, who wanted to become a singer.

-In 1999 she started singing in the Allegretto Children Choir from Bucharest.
-At the age of seven, she meets her first singing teacher and begins to attend music competitions all over the country.
-She then attends the Gymnasium School of Arts no. 4 in Bucharest for piano and guitar classes.
+In 1999, she started singing in the Allegretto Children Choir of Bucharest.
+At the age of seven, she met her first singing teacher and began attending music competitions all over the country.
+She then attended the Gymnasium School of Arts no. 4 in Bucharest for piano and guitar classes.

 2008-2018: «Miss Mary» Period

-At twelve years old, she meets Mihai Căciulă, who will become her manager.
-She goes to a studio for the first time and records in 2010 “You Don’t Love Me” under the alias of Miss Mary.
-Shortly, she signs with a local record label called Red Clover and releases her first music video for “Open”.
-In 2016 she starts writing songs and becomes an independent artist.
+At twelve years old, she meets Mihai Căciulă, who would become her manager.
+She went to a studio for the first time in 2010 and recorded “You Don’t Love Me” under the stage name of Miss Mary.
+Shortly after, she signed with a local record label called Red Clover and released her first music video for “Open”.
+In 2016, she started writing songs and became an independent artist.

-In 2017 she releases “Shadows”, her first international song with “It's Different”, immediately followed by “Outlaw”.
+In 2017, she released “Shadows”, her first international song with “It's Different”, immediately followed by “Outlaw”.
 During this period, she graduated from Caragiale National University of Theatre and Film in Bucharest, an acting speciality.